deepflowio/deepflow/server/agent_config/README.md

 **Description**:

 CPU affinity is the tendency of a process to run on a given CPU for as long as possible without being migrated to other processors.
 Invalid ID will be ignored.
-Currently only works for dispatcher threads.
+The setting applies to existing deepflow-agent threads as well, except self-managed kick-kern.* eBPF threads.
 Example:
 ```yaml
 global:
   tunning: